iamk3v/assignment-2-cloud/README.md

 # Countries Dashboard Service

 This project is an implementation of a RESTful web service built in Go for Assignment 2 of PROG2005.
 It enables clients to configure and retrieve dynamically populated dashboards with country data, register webhooks for notifications, and monitor service status.
-The service uses Firestore for persistent storage, integrates with external APIs (for country, weather, and currency data), and includes caching with periodic purging of cached data.
+The service uses Firestore for persistent storage, integrates with external APIs (for country, weather, and currency data), and includes caching with periodic purging of stale data.

 ## Workload and Communication
 In this project we have distributed the workload evenly, and worked across files together as a team, to great success.